atienosonia/CEMA-Africa/README.md

 ## Data

-- The Dataset used was Malaria Dataset obtained from Tensorlow Datasets.
+- The Dataset used was Malaria Dataset obtained from Tensorflow Datasets.

 - The Dataset contains 27,558 cell images